GunnerLab/mcce4_tutorial/docs/tests/ex1.md

 This exercise serves as a __sanity check__ before running any pKₐ, Em, or microstate calculations.

 {: .warning }
-> __We highly reccomend__ always running `p_info` on a new protein structure, since it always you to:
+> __We highly recommend to always__ run `p_info` on a new protein structure, since it always you to:
-> - Implore if protien file contents are compatible for an MCCE4 simulation
+> - Implore if the protien file contents are compatible for an MCCE4 simulation
 > - Build intuition about what MCCE4 “sees” in your structure
 > - Identify potential problems before performing expensive calculations
 > - Recognize unsupported cofactors and nonstandard residue names